xapi-project/xs-opam/README.md

     copied from an existing Opam installation.
 To remove an entry, simply remove its directory in `packages/`.

 2. Execute `make update`.
-This will update `sources.txt` and check all download links.
-Inspect the difference.
-You can also edit `sources.txt` manually to add a download link for the package(s) you have added.
+This will update all download links in `sources.txt` and check them.
+A download link is extracted from a package's `url` file and usually used verbatim.
+    However, in the case of links to GitHub, some are rewritten to make sure the resulting file is sensibly named.
+If the link derived from this step does not make sense, modify method `Opam::url` in `utils/sources.rb`.
+You can optionally execute `make download` to download all source code.

 3. Execute `make spec` to generate the SPEC files that you might want to use.